rmzetti/hover-exec/README.md

 ```

 ---
-## One-liners
+## One-liners and quickmath

 *One-liners* starting with a single backtick *in column 1* and ending with a single backtick can also be executed on hover-click.
 The pre-defined variables %c current folder, %f temp file full path+name, %p temp file path, %n temp file name can be used (the derived path will be seen in the hover).
 Comments can be added after the closing quote.

 Another useful facility is *quickmath*.
 A math expression of the form `5-sqrt(2)=` anywhere will be evaluated on hover (using *mathjs* `math.evaluate(..)`) and the result will be shown immediately  in the hover message.
-Clicking the result will copy it to the clipboard.
+Clicking the hover result will copy it to the clipboard.
 Note that the expression is surrounded by single backticks, and there needs to be `=` before the last backtick (essentially to stop popups for other quoted strings).

 ---
 ### One-liner and quickmath examples: